Tutorial 2: Create an app with containers¶

 Introduction¶

-This tutorial describes how to create a Snowflake Native App with Snowpark Container Services.
-A Snowflake Native App with Snowpark Container Services is a Snowflake Native App that runs container workloads in Snowflake.
+A Snowflake Native App can implement Snowpark Container Services to facilitate the deployment, management, and scaling of containerized apps within the Snowflake ecosystem.
+This tutorial describes how to create a Snowflake Native App with Snowpark Container Services, which is a Snowflake Native App that runs container workloads in Snowflake.
 Snowflake Native Apps with Snowpark Container Services can run any containerized services, while leveraging all of the features of the Snowflake Native App Framework, including security, logging, shared data content and application logic.

 This tutorial uses both Snowflake CLI and Snowsight to perform the required tasks.